EzakIbrahim/Unravelling-AI-Driven-Phishing-Email-Detection/README.md

 - Ensure 127.0.0.1+2.pem and 127.0.0.1+2-key.pem are in the project root.

 ## Verify Phishing Model:
--The BERT model is stored in the phishing_model directory.
+- The BERT model is stored in the phishing_model directory.

--Ensure model files are present or update model_path in app.py if hosted elsewhere.
+- Ensure model files are present or update model_path in app.py if hosted elsewhere.

+## Run the Application:

+- python app.py

+- Access the app at https://127.0.0.1:5000 in your browser.

+## Gmail App Password:

+- Enable 2-Step Verification in your Google Account settings.

+- Generate an app-specific password at Google Account.

+- Use this password when logging in.